globewalldesk/Mastermind/planning.md

 * &#10003; evaluate_guess: given a solution and a guess, output results

 ### The CSS & JavaScript Logic

+#### Layout Tasks

+The layout will have the following tasks:

+* &#10003; Create header, footer, and main section.
+* &#10003; Use Pencil to sketch the board.
+* &#10003; Create a static design of the board HTML/CSS/Bootstrap.
+* PROGRESS: Study Bootstrap so you can make sure the main board looks good on phones.
+* Check your resources that all needed HTML tags etc. are there; validate.

 #### Displaying Guesses